jeanhadrien/discord-bot-lol-lp-cutoff/README.md

 ## Usage

 `!rank <queue> <server>`
-- queue: solo,tft
+- queue: solo,flex
-- server: euw1,na1,etc.
+- server: euw,na,etc.

 ## Caching
 The bot caches API results to minimize the number of calls to the Riot Games API, thereby complying with rate limits.